google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 * `shaderfamilies/sf1/variant_007.json`
   * The shader job to reduce.
 * `--reduction-kind NO_IMAGE`
-  * Interestingness test: no image is produced, plus the error-string provided below must match the run log.
+  * Interestingness test: no image (or SSBO) is produced, plus the error-string provided below must match the run log.
 * `--error-string "Fatal signal 11"`
   * The run log must contain this string for the shader job to be regarded as interesting.